|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Spiralized summer squash is an excellent choice for a low-carb pasta replacement.
+Spiralized yellow summer squash or zucchini makes an excellent choice for a low-carb, low-calorie, or gluten-free pasta replacement.
 It's a light and easy alternative, and it cooks much more quickly than spaghetti squash or pasta.
-Go ahead and substitute with zucchini if that's what you have on hand.

-This delicious "pasta" is easily made with a spiralizer or julienne peeler.
-The spiralized summer squash takes just a few minutes to cook.
-The dish is yummy served plain with butter and seasonings, or topped with your favorite spaghetti sauce and melted mozzarella cheese.
+You can quickly make delicious summer squash or zucchini noodles with a spiralizer or julienne peeler.
+Look for the variety of yellow summer squash that closely resembles zucchini; the narrow bent neck on crookneck squash makes that type harder to use for this.
+The spiralized summer squash takes just a few minutes to cook and tastes delicious with just olive oil or butter and seasonings or topped with your favorite spaghetti sauce and melted mozzarella cheese.

-- 3 to 4 small to medium yellow summer squash (or zucchini)
+- 3 to 4 small to medium yellow summer squash or zucchini, rinsed and dried

 - 2 teaspoons olive oil or butter